Final Battle (2021)

-The 2021 Final Battle was the 20th Final Battle professional wrestling pay-per-view event produced by American promotion Ring of Honor (ROH).
-It took place on December 11, 2021 at the Chesapeake Employers Insurance Arena in Baltimore, Maryland.
+The 2021 Final Battle was a professional wrestling pay-per-view event produced by American promotion Ring of Honor (ROH).
+It was the 20th Final Battle event and took place on December 11, 2021 at the Chesapeake Employers Insurance Arena in Baltimore, Maryland.
 The event was billed as "The End of an Era", as it was the last Ring of Honor event to be held before the company went on hiatus, eventually resuming operations in April 2022.